kkortes/async-await-websockets/README.md

 ## Error handling

-When calling `request('someEvent')` there are two possible failures:
+When calling `asyncEmit('someEvent')` there are two possible failures:

 1. The call to your socket server timed out (happens on the client).
 2. The server threw an error because something went wrong.

-In both cases `request` will throw an object that contains a error-message like so:
+In both cases `asyncEmit` will throw an object that contains a error-message like so:

 ```
 {